 To be eligible for Social Security benefits in retirement, you must earn at least 40 "credits" throughout your career.
-You can earn as many as four credits a year, so it takes 10 years of work to qualify for Social Security.
+You can earn up to (but no more than) four credits each year, so it takes 10 years of work to qualify for Social Security.

-In 2021, you must earn $1,470 to get one Social Security work credit and $5,880 to get the maximum four credits for the year.
+In 2022, you must earn $1,510 to get one Social Security work credit and $6,040 to get the maximum four credits for the year.
 And yes, that means that it is possible to have money withheld for Social Security and never get it back.
 The minimum is the minimum.

-Social Security uses your highest 35 years of earnings, indexed to a national average wage index, to calculate your primary insurance amount (PIA) If you have fewer than 35 years of earnings, each year with no earnings will be factored in at zero.
-You can increase your Social Security benefit at any time (even via part-time work in retirement) by replacing a zero or low-income year with a higher-income year.
+Social Security uses your highest 35 years of earnings, indexed to a national average wage index, to calculate your primary insurance amount (PIA) If you have fewer than 35 years of earnings, each year with no earnings will be entered as zero.
+You can increase your Social Security benefit at any time (even via part-time work during retirement) by replacing a zero or low-income year with a higher-income year.

 There is a maximum Social Security benefit amount you can receive, though it depends on the age you retire.
-For someone at full retirement age in 2021, the maximum monthly benefit is $3,113.
+For someone at full retirement age in 2022, the maximum monthly benefit is $3,345.
 For someone filing at age 70, the maximum monthly amount is $4,194.
 And for someone retiring early, at age 62, the maximum monthly benefit is $2,364.

-You can estimate your own benefit by using Social Security’s online Retirement Estimator.
+To estimate your benefits, use the Social Security’s online Retirement Estimator.

 There’s an Annual Social Security Cost-of-Living Adjustment (COLA)

-One of the most attractive features of Social Security benefits is that every year the government adjusts the benefit for inflation.
-Known as a cost-of-living adjustment, or COLA, this inflation protection can help you keep up with rising living expenses during retirement.
-The Social Security COLA is quite valuable; it’s the equivalent of buying inflation protection on a private annuity, which can cost a pretty penny.
+One of the best features of Social Security benefits is that the government adjusts the benefits each year based on inflation.
+This is called a cost-of-living adjustment, or COLA, and helps your payments keep up with increasing living expenses.
+The Social Security COLA is significant.
+It’s the equivalent of buying inflation protection on a private annuity, which can get expensive.